ufs-community/uwtools/docs/sections/user_guide/cli/tools/template.rst

   .. literalinclude:: template/render-exec-stdout.out
      :language: text

-  :shell-redirection:`Shell redirection<>` may also be used to stream output to a file, another process, etc.
+  Shell redirection may also be used to stream output to a file, another process, etc.

 * To render the template to a file via command-line argument: